Our House (2018 film): Plot

 Ethan enlists the help of his neighbour, Tom, a widower, to illegally tap into the street's power supply.
 Becca claims to have given her doll away to comfort a new friend, Alice, who fears a man named Henry.
 The supernatural events increase and become menacing.
 Tom begins to exhibit odd behaviour, warning Ethan that the machine's effect has expanded beyond the house.
 Hannah views footage of the first experiment and shows Ethan a ghostly, female silhouette, and they ask an elderly neighbour, Marie, about the house's previous occupants.
 Marie tells them about Alice, a child who disappeared from the house, whom Marie thinks was killed by Henry, her foster father.

 Becca is lured into the basement by the doll and dragged into a large chest.
 Ethan informs Matt that the ghosts are not their parents, and Hannah and Matt look for Becca while Ethan goes to switch ELI off.
 However, he finds that Tom has taken the machine to communicate with his wife's spirit, Ethan breaks in to Tom's house and a fight ensues.
 Matt and Hannah find Becca in a hidden underground room, but all three are overcome by murderous ghosts.

 After Ethan explains that the spirit isn't his wife, Tom releases him.
 The ghost then turns on Tom and drags him away.
 Ethan smashes the machine with a baseball bat, saving his family, as well as Tom.

 As the siblings prepare to move to a new home, Becca is given the doll she'd intentionally left in the house to keep Alice company.
 She races in to return it before they leave.

-The final scene is that of a happy and loving family unit, with Ethan and Hannah now assuming the parental roles for Matt and Becca.
-However, there is ominous music, and we see the doll peeking out from inside a packing box.
+Ethan and Hannah unpack boxes in their new home with the help of Matt and Becca, and the four of them eat take out dinner together.
+The film ends as the doll is seen peeking out from inside a packing box.